EmmanuelOwusu/Optimization/README.md

 # Optimisation Algorithms For Neural Network

-This repository also contains research  Optimisation Algorithms For Neural Network.
+This repository also contains a research on Optimisation Algorithms For Neural Network.

 * Some of the optimizers discussed are :